kubernetes/autoscaler/vertical-pod-autoscaler/docs/features.md

 ## CPU Recommendation Rounding

-VPA can provide CPU recommendations rounded to user-specified values, making it easier to interpret and configure resources.
+VPA can provide CPU recommendations rounded up to user-specified values, making it easier to interpret and configure resources.
 This feature is controlled by the `--round-cpu-millicores` flag in the recommender component.

 When enabled, CPU recommendations will be:
-- Rounded to the nearest multiple of the specified millicore value
+- Rounded up to the nearest multiple of the specified millicore value
 - Applied to target, lower bound, and upper bound recommendations

-For example, with `--round-cpu-millicores=50`, a CPU recommendation of `79m` would be rounded to `100m`, and a recommendation of `34m` would be rounded to `50m`.
+For example, with `--round-cpu-millicores=50`, a CPU recommendation of `79m` would be rounded up to `100m`, and a recommendation of `34m` would be rounded up to `50m`.

 To enable this feature, set the --round-cpu-millicores flag when running the VPA recommender: